South Durham Community Initiative

 Bee Ready teaches kids how to stay calm, act fast, and help save lives.

-Founded by physician parents in South Durham, Bee Ready was created to bring trained responders, AED awareness, and practical emergency confidence to youth sports.
+Founded by North Carolina physicians Dr. Andi Senter and Dr. Elda Fisher with entrepreneur Matt Senter, Bee Ready brings trained responders, AED awareness, and practical emergency confidence to youth sports.

 See the Bee Team